Tadamichi Kamaya: Signaling improvements

 In 1889, Kamaya, who was a second lieutenant of the crew of the Fusō, learnt that Ryokitsu Arima was conducting experimental research to develop a new flag signal using the katakana syllabary from the conventional flag signal.
 Seeing this, Kamaya succeeded in developing the "simplest null" hand flag signal by using the katakana strokes.
 Kamaya then developed an interest in the "kasa signal" which was used by sailors working in Kiba near his birthplace, and was thinking of developing a signal method using this.
-The hand flag signals developed by both men were introduced to the Imperial Japanese Navy on 1889 and four years later, it was also introduced in the Imperial Japanese Army and functioned during the First Sino-Japanese War and would later become a requirement for all future officers of the Imperial Japanese Navy to master.
+The hand flag signals developed by both men were introduced to the Imperial Japanese Navy in 1889 and four years later, it was also introduced in the Imperial Japanese Army and functioned during the First Sino-Japanese War and would later become a requirement for all future officers of the Imperial Japanese Navy to master.

 First Sino-Japanese and Russo-Japanese Wars

 In June 1894, he became a staff officer of the Standing Fleet.
 With the First Sino-Japanese War just around the corner, under the command of Sukeyuki Itō, in July, the first Combined Fleet in the history of the Imperial Japanese Navy was organized and Kamaya was transferred to the staff of the 1st Guerrilla Unit along with Shizuka Nakamura.
 During the initial phases of the Russo-Japanese War, Kamaya participated in the Battle of the Yellow Sea, earning the Order of the Golden Kite, 5th Class.

 On May 15, 1904, Kamaya was given command of the Tatsuta which was under the 1st Squadron under Baron Tokioki Nashiba and was on guard outside Port Arthur due to the blockade of the Russian Pacific Squadron.
 Her consort ships were the Hatsuse, Yashima, Shikishima and the Kasagi but the Hatsuse and Yashima were struck by water mines laid by the Amur and sank.
 Kamaya rescued the crew of Hatsuse and repelled the sortied Russian destroyers as while the Hatsuse killed 452, the Tatsuta rescued 214 people, including Commander Nashiba.
 Masanori Ito described Kamaya's activities as "the success of Daido" despite the concern that they may be attacked by Russian submarines.
 However, on the way back from this operation, the Tatsuta ran aground due to fog.
 This reefing work was successful under the guidance of Isao Miura.
 The Tatsuta underwent repairs at the Yokosuka Naval Arsenal and returned in early September.
 She engaged in the blockade of Port Arthur and returned with the fall of the fort in January 1905.
 Regarding Kamaya's measures to rescue the crew of Hatsuse, there were some opinions in the Central Navy that the preservation of Tatsuta should've been prioritized over the rescue.
 This opinion was partially based on misrepresentation and Kamaya followed the commander's instructions with the Tatsuta staying which resulted in its explosion by a naval mine and choosing the route through which the Shikishima passed.